ojnim/cs506-final-project/README.md

 In FEAT analysis, the number of EV(Explanatory Variables) would be the number of regressors, and other settings, such as Basic shape, Convolution, Phase, temporal derivative, temporal filtering, would influence on beta weights and residuals for the general linear modeling.

-2. Correlation - for behavioral/participants data

-Correlation analysis is used to measure the strength and direction of the relationship between different variables.
-In this study, correlation analysis was performed to assess the relationships between cognitive scores, language proficiency measures, and reaction times.
-Pearson correlation coefficients were computed to quantify these relationships, providing insights into potential dependencies among variables.

-For instance, correlations were examined between Raven's Progressive Matrices scores and English proficiency measures (writing, listening, speaking, and reading), as well as between CET 4 scores and the same language skills.
-Additionally, age of acquisition (AoA) was correlated with various language and cognitive measures to investigate its impact on learning outcomes.

-This method helps in selecting relevant features for further modeling and understanding the underlying structure of the data before applying more complex analytical techniques.

 ## Preliminary Results & Visualization of Data

 ### Brain Data
-Stats
-* Number of original EVs:2
-* EV1: SWITCH, EV2: NOTSWITCH
-* Basic shape: Custom (3 column format)
-* Convolution: Double_Gamma HRF
-* Phase: 0
-* NO temporal derivative, temporal filtering

-Contrasts & F-tests
-* Contrast: 1, F-tests: 0

-Post-stats
-* Thresholding: Cluster
-* Z threshold: 3.1
-* P threshold: 0.05

 **RESULT**